terriberry/readme-template/docs/configuration.md

 </br>

 ## appsettings.json template
-There will be different appsettings.json files depending on the different deployment environments the application is available for.
-For example, for the 3 deployment environments listed above, the appsettings.json will be: ```appsettings.Local.json```, ```appsettings.Development.json``` and ```appsettings.Production.json``` respectively.
+There will be different appsettings.json files depending on the different deployment environments the project is available for.
+For example, for the 3 deployment environments listed above, the appsettings.json files will be: ```appsettings.Local.json```, ```appsettings.Development.json``` and ```appsettings.Production.json``` respectively.

-When creating the project for the first time using Intent, the appsettings.json template will be create for you.
-Create the specific appsettings.json file depending on the deployment environment options available and copy paste the template code and make the necessary changes.
+>When creating the project for the first time using Intent, an appsettings.json template will be created.
+Create the specific appsettings.json e.g. ```appsettings.Local.json``` file for the corresponding deployment environments, copy paste the template code and finally make the necessary changes.

 </br>

 ## appsettings.json and environment variable
-There are 2 places where configuration settings and keys can be stored namely the ```appsettings.<deployment env>.json``` and the ```environmentVariables``` inside the ```launchsettings.json```.
+There are 2 places where configuration settings and keys can be stored, namely the ```appsettings.<deployment env>.json``` and the ```environmentVariables``` inside the ```launchsettings.json```.

 Secret keys such as ```AWS_ACCESSKEY``` are stored inside the ```environmentVariables```  and general settings such as ```IpRateLimitOptions``` are stored inside ```appsettings.<deployment env>.json```.